gasatrya/admin-only/readme.txt

 == Description ==

-Introducing the "Restrict Dashboard Access" WordPress plugin - the simple yet powerful solution for securing your website's backend.
+Introducing the **Restrict Dashboard Access** WordPress plugin - the simple yet powerful solution for securing your website's backend.
 This feature-rich plugin offers the following capabilities:

 * **No Configuration Needed**: Enjoy a hassle-free setup process.
 The plugin works out of the box, requiring no additional configuration.
 * **Administrator-Only Access**: Ensure that only administrators have access to the dashboard area.
 This prevents unauthorized users from making changes to your website.